-The selected consolidated statements of comprehensive income data and consolidated cash flows data for the years ended December 31, 2013, 2014 and 2015, and the selected consolidated balance sheets data as of December 31, 2014 and 2015 set forth below are derived from our audited consolidated financial statements included elsewhere in this annual report and should be read in conjunction with, and are qualified in their entirety by reference to, our consolidated financial statements and the related notes.
-The selected consolidated statements of comprehensive income data and consolidated cash flows data for the year ended December 31, 2012, and the selected consolidated balance sheet data as of December 31, 2012 and 2013 set forth below are derived from our audited consolidated balance sheet data as of December 31, 2012 and 2013 set forth below are derived from our audited consolidated financial statements, which are not included this annual report.
+The selected consolidated statements of comprehensive income data and consolidated cash flows data for the years ended December 31, 2014, 2015 and 2016, and the selected consolidated balance sheets data as of December 31, 2015 and 2016 set forth below are derived from our audited consolidated financial statements included elsewhere in this annual report and should be read in conjunction with, and are qualified in their entirety by reference to, our consolidated financial statements and the related notes.
+The selected consolidated statements of comprehensive income data and consolidated cash flows data for the years ended December 31, 2012 and 2013, and the selected consolidated balance sheet data as of December 31, 2012, 2013 and 2014 set forth below are derived from our audited consolidated financial statements, which are not included this annual report.
 The consolidated financial statements have been prepared and presented in accordance with IFRSs.
-In addition, financial data as of and for the year ended December 31, 2011 derived from our consolidated financial statements prepared in accordance with ROC GAAP are not set forth below.